 As evident from the name Spyware is a type of malware that puts your online security at risk.
 In the past few years, the usage of Spyware has increased, which serves as a constant threat to your data.
-This piece is specifically designed to highlight diverse types of Spyware and how to protect yourself and your data from it.

 What is Spyware?